 To make this into broccoli cheese soup, add a cup of vegan cheddar cheese at the end of cooking and stir well.
 Top each bowl with an additional sprinkle of cheese.
 Use your favorite variety or make your own using my vegan cheddar cheese or vegan mozzarella recipes.

 You can make a roux using gluten-free flour instead of wheat flour.
 Just be sure to use a gluten-free flour mix that does not contain sorghum flour.
-When I have tried it using any mixes with sorghum flour, it has had a weird slimy texture.
+When I tried it using any mixes with sorghum flour, it had a weird slimy texture.
 You can also thicken the soup by mixing 1/3 cup of corn starch or potato starch with 1/2 cup of cold water and then add it to the soup towards the end of cooking.

 This recipe makes a large pot of soup (about 8-10 bowls) but everyone goes back for seconds and thirds so my family of 4 usually ends up finishing the whole pot!
 If you don’t, no need to worry, like most soups, it is even better the next day for lunch!